fredOnGitHub/potars_boutons_vumetre_arduino/README.md

 Another picture is ![](./documentation/74HC595_simpler.png) where you can see the display order (0 to 15) if you use "test_direction_lights_STRUCT_74HC595()" function.

-So if you want to use a VU meter which goes from 8 to 15 (from right to left) (15 is when the sound is big) you have to configure it like that :
+So if you want to use a VU meter (a section of all Leds) which goes from 8 to 15 (from left to right) (15 is when the sound is big) you have to configure it like that :

 ```
 byte* p1 [] = {